Distribution of preperiodic points in one-parameter families of rational maps: Denominator lemmata

 \section{Denominator lemmata}

 In this section we give a sufficient condition for a given family to have the strong zero-density property of Proposition \ref{propn:equivalences1}(c)ii.
-Our ideas are inspired by result of Walde and Russo, who proved that if $z^2 + t$ has a rational preperiodic point distinct from $\infty$ then the denominator of $t$ is a perfect square \cite[Corollary 4]{WaldeRusso}.
+Our ideas are inspired by the observation of Walde and Russo that if $z^2 + t$ has a rational preperiodic point distinct from $\infty$ then the denominator of $t$ is a perfect square \cite[Corollary 4]{WaldeRusso}.
 Their result may be generalized in various ways (e.g.,~\cite[Lemma 5(C)]{Ingram}), but for our purposes, the essential restriction is captured by the following definition.